 CHIP provides health insurance to uninsured children (up to age 19) in families with incomes too high to qualify for the state’s Medicaid, but can’t afford private coverage on their own.

-It covers children for everything they need — doctor visits, vaccination, dental, and vision.
 For most families, it’s free.
 Others will pay low monthly premiums, enrollment fees and co-pay for some services.

 Like Medicaid, CHIP is administered independently by each state, with rules of its own and is operated either as a Medicaid expansion, a separate program, or a combination of the two.

-The Supplemental Security Income (SSI) program provides monthly cash assistance to people who are disabled, blind, or elderly.
-Since its launch in 1974, SSI has guaranteed a minimum level of income to those who qualify.
+Supplemental Security Income (SSI) is a means-tested program that provides monthly cash assistance to people who are disabled, blind, or elderly.

 SSI recipients may also get non-cash forms of assistance.
 In most states, anyone who receives SSI benefits is automatically eligible for Medicaid.